ESE3 - Trade-offs method for protections and restoration in MSP#

 ESE3 provides a guideline for the participatory creation of integrated trade-off scenarios.
 Scenario-building to explore trade-offs can help to improve the management of marine spaces and safeguard ecosystem services.
 These scenarios aim to assess and negotiate the consequences of diverse actions and strategies regarding the spatial and strategic management of marine areas.

-The key element of the approach is to understand how various human activities can influence and are influenced by the ecosystem’s services and find potential ways for negotiating solutions.
+The key element of the approach is to understand how various human activities can influence ecosystem services and vice versa to find a knowledge-based ground for negotiating solutions.
 The outcomes, particularly the trade-off scenario guidelines, can be integrated into practical tools and frameworks, aiding decision-making processes related to marine resource management.

 Effective management of trade-offs involves stakeholder engagement, scientific analysis, and the utilisation of decision-support tools (DST) to pinpoint optimal solutions that minimise negative impacts while maximising overall benefits.
 Trade-offs manifest in close association with specific goals, interests, and activities.